felipflop/HelmetHUD/README.md

 # HelmetHUD

-Communication from Arduino Uno (CanTransmitter) to ESP32(CanReceiver) through CAN with an OLED
+Communication from Arduino Uno (CanTransmitter) to ESP32 (CanReceiver) through CAN.
+Transmitted Data is displayed on an OLED.